MRU-CSIS-3512-001-202301-ASG/the-project-resources/suggested-milestones.md

 ## Week of `2023-01-09`
 - [ ] sketch out page layouts
 - [ ] get photos over to Cloudinary
-- [ ] code up rough versions of admin pages (login, dashboard), using hard-coded data & minimal styling
+- [ ] code up rough versions of admin pages (Login, Browse/Filter), using hard-coded data & minimal styling
 - [ ] write at least one entry in the [project journal](instructions.md#project-journalmd)

 ## Week of `2023-01-16`